EasyFinancialModels

 Generate a DCF automatically

 The EasyFinancialModels DCF Valuation Model writes every one of these formulas for you — UFCF build, WACC or CAPM, discounting, Gordon-Growth terminal value, EV/EBITDA cross-check, enterprise and equity value, IRR and four sensitivity tables — as a linked, editable Excel workbook.
-It is free for a 3-year model, annual to monthly, with no sign-up.
+It is free for a 3-year model, annual to monthly, with just your email.
 Enter your assumptions and download a valuation you can defend in a data room.